See "Calendaring" below for the logistics of our next run!

 Routes we use on the National Mall (select one of these 4 or invent your own):

 Bebe Babies!
 (Great choice fo baby strollers and other walkers): This route is inspired by the views we enjoyed of Bebe Lake.
 Stick with me...
 Long route: use the sidewalks to head west toward the Washington Monument but basically along the Mall to that point.
 Then, begin to make your way to the south, passing over Independence Ave to the west of the Holocaust museum.
 Walk to circle the tidal pool of the Jefferson Memorial, FDR Memorial, and Martin Luther King Memorial.
 Cross back over the 4-lanes of thoroughfare to take in the WWII Memorial.
 There's plenty along the way to fuel chat with new friends.
 (Option: if that's all a little much, stick to the mall, strolling west up to the flags to circle the Washington Monument, take in the gorgeous Smithsonian National African Amercan Museum History and Culture which evokes a 'crown' for your achievement.
 Your sidewalks are fairly wide the whole way so that you can maximize the chat time with other strollers or power walkers.)
-Estimated distance: 2.5 miles / 4K with some good shade part of the way.
+Estimated distance of the long route: 2.5 miles / 4K with some good shade part of the way.

 The Whole Darn Mall (around 5 miles): Start by heading west toward the Washington Monument and the Lincoln Memorial well beyond that.
 Keeping on the white gravel or wide walkways, pass the Jefferson, WWII and eventually the Korean Memorials, cross at the base of the Lincoln Memorial with the reflecting pool on your right.
 Bonus: run up the steps of the Lincoln Memorial, count them, and pump the air "Rocky Style" at the top.
 Yes, you may pause for a fantastic selfie of triumph, and try to report back the number of steps you climbed --or descended.)
 Proceed past the Vietnam Memorial and east across the mall's northern side.
 Pass the White House (yell, "Free Melania" depending on your politics) and proceed around the Eastern end of the Capitol to wave honors at RBG at the Supreme Court, nod thankfully toward the Jefferson building of the Library of Congress, then swing back down hill past the Botanical Gardens, Native American Museum, Air and Space Museum, stopping just across from the Hirshhorn.
 This is where to convene back where we started our day to see if anyone's still around: the silvery spinney structure at west end of Air and Space Museum.
 Treat your fabulous self to an ice cream is nearby in food trucks.